-- 1. The applicable motor capacity indicated is the maximum capacity applicable for use of the Mitsubishi 4-pole standard motor. - 2.
-The rated output capacity indicated assumes that the output voltage is 440V. - 3.
+- 1. The applied motor capacity indicated is the maximum capacity applicable when a Mitsubishi 4-pole standard motor is used. - 2.
+The rated output capacity indicated assumes that the output voltage is 230V. - 3.
 The % value of the overload current rating indicated is the ratio of the overload current to the inverter's rated output current.
-For repeated duty, allow time for the inverter and motor to return to or below the temperatures under 100% load. - 4.
+For repeated duty, allow time for the inverter to return to or below the temperatures under 100% load. - 4.
 The maximum output voltage does not exceed the power supply voltage.
-You can set the maximum output voltage to any value below the power supply voltage.
-However, the pulse voltage value of the inverter output side voltage remains unchanged at about $\sqrt{2}$ that of the power supply. - 5.
-The power supply capacity varies with the value of the power supply side inverter impedance (including those of the input reactor and cables). - 6.
-The inverter with filter pack is open type (IP00). - 7.
-The leakage current indicated is equivalent to one-phase of cable for the three-phase three wire \perp connection.
+The maximum output voltage may be set as desired below the power supply voltage.
+However, the PWM pulse voltage value of the inverter output side voltage remains unchanged at about √2 that of the power supply. - 5.
+The power supply capacity changes with the values of the power supply side inverter impedances (including those of the input reactor and cables).